| Title: | Code generation and linting functions for R packages |

 load the package using a library command |

-variable is a path to a package which is under
+This function assumes the path variable is a path to a package which is under

 version control in a Git directory.
 Other dependencies to this package may